Workflow variable element

 This is relevant for PCL printing only.
 If you want to select between simplex (print only on the front of the pages) and duplex (print on both front and back) and/or select a specific tray on the printer, then you can use the workflow component, set ...

-• Multicast workflow component
+• Choice workflow component